raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/custom_codable_types.md

 }
 ```

-# Encoding example
+## Encoding example

-To move from an instance of a structure to a JSON (if we use the same type of User structure and the same JSON):
+To move from an instance of a structure to a **JSON format** (if we use the same type of User structure and the same JSON):

 ```swift
 var user = User()